External/Carried Module Resits

 You must take assessments when the module is next offered:

-- Semester 1 modules take place in January
+- Semester 1 module resits take place in January

-- Semester 2 modules take place in May/June.
+- Semester 2 module resits take place in May/June.

 Unfortunately, it isn't possible to find out the exact date of an assessment before you apply.
 This is because we write the timetable once we know which modules students have applied for.
-You should check the assessment timetable publication dates webpage to find out when your assessment date will be published.
+You should check the assessment timetable publication dates webpage to find out when the assessment timetables will be published.

-As long as you apply by the deadline, you will be able to view your individual timetable (via Student Services) once it has been published.
+As long as you apply by the deadline, you will be able to view your individual timetable (available through Minerva) once it has been published.
+You can also view the timetable online through the Timetable by Module webpage.

 Contact your school directly to find out the deadlines for submitting assessed work.